markjprice/cs13net9/docs/errata/improvements.md

 | No exception handling or additional logic | ❌ No |

 In general, **only use `await` if necessary** to avoid unnecessary overhead from the async state machine.
 Otherwise, return the `Task` directly.

+# Page 758 - Trying out GET requests using a browser

+> Thanks to **Mike_H**/`mike_h_16837` for raising this issue on March 28, 2025 in the Discord channel for this book.

+In Step 3, I wrote "Navigate to https://localhost:5151/customers/in/Germany and note the JSON document returned, containing only the customers in Germany."
+There is also a note that says, "If you get an empty array `[]` returned, then make sure you have entered the country name using the correct casing, because the database query is case-sensitive.
+For example, compare the results of `uk` and `UK`."

+In the next edition, I will add more text explaining that if you wanted to be able to do case-insensitive queries then the most efficient solution is to enable case-insensitive text comparison for the `Country` column in the `Customers` table.
+Then you could use `uk` or `france` or `gErmAny` in the queries.
+If you cannot change the database, then you could force the country search value and country column values to be uppercase or lowercase on both sides.

 # Page 770 - Configuring HTTP clients